mmhverheijden/portfolio_THUAS/README.md

 As shown in the paragraph below, any outliers were removed from the data set, leaving me to look into different methods of preprocessing the data.
 The data preprocessing steps are looked into are lemmatization, stemming, unicode, lower.
 This is done using Dennis van Oosten's preprocess script.

-For the vecotirzation, I practised a little bit with various methods in order to get the hang of it for myself.
+For the vectorization, I practised a little bit with various methods in order to get the hang of it for myself.
 For the notebook, refer to [notebook - Agora Vectorization](notebooks/Agora_Vectorization_Practise.ipynb).

 The datasets also needed to be mapped towards the Interpol topics list, this

 ### Data explanation

 The Agora dataset is a .csv-file containing 109.590 records of advertisements that were placed on the now-closed Agora marketplace.
 Every advertisement has a *vendor, category, item + description, price, etc*.
+Also, I calculated the percentage of each category within the dataset and added this to the codebook using my data exploration script.
 For a detailed overview of how this dataset is structured, refer to the codebook that was written by Dennis van Gilst -- [codebook Agora](https://docs.google.com/spreadsheets/d/1gN1_2B79F_eKS_axDTHM5dBmgCnCSXjKqo3MmujwT8Y/edit?usp=sharing).

 The WebIQ dataset, however, is very different.
 This dataset consisted of several .pkl-files (pickle files) that had to manually be combined within a notebook.
 This was we had made several preprocessing methods that each returned its own vectors, meanwhile the categories stayed the same.
-For a detailed overview of how this dataset is structured, refer to the codebook that was written by me for the WebIQ dataset -- [codebook WebIQ](https://docs.google.com/spreadsheets/d/1LHR3e9M0y2_Mld7AG_zhMe56IACZKwa5RfGsT4eDLW4/edit?usp=sharing)
+I also initiated within the group to write a codebook for this dataset and calculated the category percentages again.
+For a detailed overview of how this dataset is structured, refer to the codebook that was written by the group as a whole for the WebIQ dataset -- [codebook WebIQ](https://docs.google.com/spreadsheets/d/1LHR3e9M0y2_Mld7AG_zhMe56IACZKwa5RfGsT4eDLW4/edit?usp=sharing)

 ### Data visualization (exploratory)